 Keep reading to learn how your pet can become an official Martin County BARK Ranger!

 Always leave the outdoors better than you found it, which means picking up after your dog on the trail and disposing of their waste properly.
 This is important because it keeps the area clean and pleasant for other visitors and keeps diseases and bacteria from entering our waterways.
-And, if you don’t want to carry it, there are lots of unique ideas for getting around it, such as getting a special vest designed for your dog to carry it themselves or leash attachments.
+But isn’t my dog’s waste just going to biodegrade like wildlife’s?
+HERE is an article by Leave No Trace that explains the difference.

 Our parks, preserves, and beaches are for us to enjoy, but also to protect.
 Keeping your pet leashed while enjoying our beautiful public lands helps protect these places and the wildlife that lives there.
 Our beaches support threatened sea turtles from March to October, and they are sensitive to disturbance from people and dogs.
 Our scrub habitat is home to many rare and threatened plants and animals like the gopher tortoise, the scrub lizard, and fascinating lichens and flowers.
 Our hammocks have many species of birds, small mammals, and even orchids.